google/koladata/docs/koda_v1_api_reference.md

   result: kd.slice([[0, 3, 6], [1, 5, 7], [2, 4]])

   We have three groups in order: 1, 3, 2.
-Each sublist contains the indices of the objects in the original DataSlice.
+Each sublist contains the indices of the items in the original DataSlice.

 Example 2:
   x: kd.slice([[1, 2, 1, 3, 1, 3], [1, 3, 1]])